joshnwosu/memora/README.md

 ## Technologies Used

-- HTML, CSS, JavaScript for the frontend
+- Nextjs, Typescript for the frontend
-- Node.js and Express.js for the backend
+- Firebase for the backend
-- MongoDB for data storage

 ## Getting Started